MicrosoftDocs/azure-databases-docs/articles/cosmos-db/visual-studio-code-extension.md

 > Your password is only used for authentication and is not stored.

 >[!NOTE]
 >In many corporate environments, developer machine IP addresses are hidden due to a VPN or other corporate network settings.
-In these cases, it's recommended to start with [allowing access to all IP addresses](./mongodb/vcore/quickstart-portal.md) by adding the 0.0.0.0 - 255.255.255.255 firewall rule for connection testing initially before refining the allow-list.
+In these cases, it is recommended to start with [allowing access to all IP addresses](./mongodb/vcore/quickstart-portal.md) by adding the 0.0.0.0 - 255.255.255.255 firewall rule for connection testing initially before refining the allow-list.

 :::image type="content" source="./mongodb/vcore/media/quickstart-portal/networking-settings-at-provisioning.png" alt-text="Screenshot of networking and firewall options for a cluster.":::